 Plus, it’s so easy to write a check, so why not just learn?

-If you want to learn how to write a check, I recommend reading my friend’s article How to Write a Check In Six Simple Steps With Pictures.
+If you want to learn how to write a check, I recommend reading 6 Simple Steps That Will Teach You How To Write A Check.

 How to manage a budget.

 I believe that everyone needs some form of budget- whether that means writing down exactly what you are spending or just being mindful of your spending.